joeyaiello/docs/openpublishing/docs/partnerdocumentation/repo-creation.md

 **Note that you do not have to create localized repos.
 This is done automatically based on the [localization file configuration](repo-creation.md)**.

+## Default branch
+Open Publishing provision is made out of the "live" branch.
+So once you have created the repos, make sure that you select the "live" branch as the default one.

 ## GitHub Private vs. public repo

 If you do not want/need external contributions (i.e. external to Microsoft), you would need create a private repo.